ptiz/bender/README.md

 # Bender
 [![DUB](https://img.shields.io/dub/l/vibe-d.svg)]() [![CocoaPods](https://img.shields.io/cocoapods/v/Bender.svg)]() [![Carthage](https://img.shields.io/badge/Carthage-1.2.5-brightgreen.svg)]()

-Not just yet another JSON mapping framework for Swift, but tool for validating and binding JSON structures to your models.
+Not just yet another JSON mapping framework for Swift, but tool for building rules for JSON structures validating and binding to your data types.

 Bender
+- focuses on JSON data describing, much like JSON schema does;
 - does not require your model classes to inherit from any library roots;
 - type-safe;
-- focuses on JSON data describing, not your classes;
 - supports mandatory/optional fields checking with error throwing;
 - does not require exact field naming or even field existence;
 - supports classes/structs with all JSON natural field types, nested/recursively nested ones, arrays as class/struct fields or JSON root ones, custom enums, 'stringified' JSON;